Getting to Anguilla by air or sea

 From your choice of the international gateways take a second, short commercial or private flight to Anguilla’s Clayton J. Lloyd Airport (AXA).
 Anguilla is just an 8-minute flight from St. Maarten (SXM) and a 50-minute flight from San Juan, Puerto Rico (SJU).

-Or, what many travelers find more flexible and economical, after flying into Princess Juliana International Airport (SXM) on Anguilla’s closest neighbor, the Dutch/French island of St. Maarten/St. Martin, take the public ferry or a charter boat to Anguilla.
-See Arriving by Sea above.
+Or, what many travelers find more flexible and economical, after flying into Princess Juliana International Airport (SXM) on Anguilla’s closest neighbor, the Dutch/French island of St. Maarten/St. Martin, take a pre-arranged private or shared sea shuttle to Anguilla.
+Shuttles leave across the street from the airport and your shuttle service will provide transport between the airport and the shuttle.

-Step 3: Drive or take a taxi to Villa Alegria
+Step 3: Take a 5- to 10-minute taxi ride to Villa Alegria

 TIP: Most travelers will find flying into St. Maarten the fastest and most economical destination, so type in SXM as the airport code destination for your first flight.
-Then book another separate flight through a local carrier that departs from SXM to AXA.
-You’ll save money, have more flights to choose from, and will avoid delays.
-Spend less time at the airport and more time on the beach!
-Visit the St. Martin Tourist Board for detailed flight information>
+Then book a separate flight via Anguilla Air Services that departs from SXM to AXA.

 Arriving by Your Own Private Plane